cpp-best-practices/cppbestpractices/03-Style.md

 * Do not overload  exotic operators such as ~ or %.
 * [Never](http://stackoverflow.com/questions/5602112/when-to-overload-the-comma-operator?answertab=votes#tab-top) overload `operator ,` (the comma operator).
 * Use `operator >>` and `operator <<` when dealing with streams.
 For example, you can overload `operator <<(std::ostream &, MyClass const &)` to enable "writing" you class into a stream, such as std::cout or an std::fstream or std::stringstream.
 The latter is often used to create a textual representation of a value.
-* There are more common operators to overload [described here](http://stackoverflow.com/questions/4421706/operator-overloading?answertab=votes#tab-top).
+* There are more common operators to overload [described here](http://stackoverflow.com/questions/4421706/operator-overloading?answertab=votes#tab-top)
-* Do not use conversion operators except `operator bool` for values that clearly have a "true" or "false" state, or "right" or "wrong" so that you can write `if (myValue)` even if myValue is of a custom class.

 More tips regarding the implementation details of your custom operators can be found [here](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cpp-ops.html).

+## Avoid Implicit Conversions

+### Single Parameter Constructors

+Single parameter constructors can be applied at compile time to automatically convert between types.
+This is handy for things like `std::string(const char *)` but should be avoided in general because they can add to accidental runtime overhead.

+Instead mark single parameter constructors as `explicit`, which requires them to be explicitly called.

+### Conversion Operators

+Similarly to single parameter constructors, conversion operators can be called by the compiler and introduce unexpected overhead.
+The should also be marked as `explicit`.

 ## Consider the Rule of Zero